 The shoulder-length cut looks fabulous with straight hair.
 Lauren Santo Domingo's hairstyle is a little edgy because it is so straight and choppy.
 Get this look by asking your stylist to avoid blunt ends as they cut.
 If your hair isn't naturally straight, you'll have to blow dry and/or straighten hair using a flat iron.

-If you have flat, thin hair, that is naturally straight, you'll find that going a little shorter may be your best bet.
+If you have flat, thin hair that is naturally straight, you'll find that going a little shorter may be your best bet.
 Taking a little more length off also reduces your hair's weight so you won't need to use as much product.
-Best of all, this style requires little upkeep—perfect for us lazy, or rather, low-maintenance girls.
+Best of all, this style requires little upkeep—perfect for us low-maintenance girls.

 "Going ‘mussy’ or the ‘bedhead’ look is super trendy these days.
 Many people don’t want to look 'overdone' or that they tried hard to look good," notes Gillen.
-He suggests using moisturizing and shine-inducing—not to mention, anti-frizz—Sachajuan Leave In Conditioner ($36) for this trend, which tends to work best on thicker, wavy, and curly textures.
+He suggests using moisturizing and shine-inducing Sachajuan Leave In Conditioner ($36) for this style, which tends to work best on thicker, wavy, and curly textures.

 Saviano adds, "A great natural look, this shoulder-length hairstyle shows off how easy and versatile shoulder-length hair can be.
 It's simple styling: naturally dried to enhance her hair natural texture, and softly pulled back into a low ponytail or a bun to show off her beautiful long neck."

-The versatility of the medium cut is shown off in Mena Suvari's two looks from the same cut.
-When it comes to how to part your hair, Saviano points out, "A side part or middle part gives a totally new look to a shoulder-length lob.
+Asymmetrical cuts aren't just chic, on-trend, and sophisticated—they're super versatile depending on how you part your hair.
+Saviano points out, "A side part or middle part gives a totally new look to a shoulder-length lob.
 A middle part isn’t the best look for a thin, elongated face shape, but off-center would work perfectly.
 A middle part works best on a round face shape.
 By just changing the part, it can also give the front more body and an all new look."

 Nicole Richie's "medium-length lob, tapered and beveled on the ends, is great for fine to normal hair," says Gillen.
 It gives great swing and movement on the ends.
 This haircut really pulls the focus up to your cheekbones and eyes."
 To get this chic style, he says to bring out the flat iron, and remember to use a heat protectant.